 Yes, you can put a hot tub on your deck.
-The safest way is to integrate your hot tub into the deck design by supporting it on a solid concrete or crushed stone base independent of the deck itself.
+The safest way is to integrate your hot tub into the deck design by supporting it on a solid concrete base independent of the deck itself.
 You can also set the hot tub on the deck, but this requires careful calculations to ensure the deck can support the load, so we recommend that you consult a structural engineer during planning.

 The best location for a hot tub is in the backyard, close to a back entrance.
 This makes it convenient to get to and from the tub, especially when carrying drinks and towels.
 You’ll also find you soak more often during the winter if you don’t have a freezing cross-yard trek to the hot tub.
 Put your hot tub close enough to the house to access a garden hose and a door, but not so close that it gets in the way or creates a situation where water and steam will affect your home’s cladding and windows.
 Think about views from inside your home, too—don’t put your hot tub in a place where it will negatively impact what you see from your windows.

 Yes, you can warm up even the harshest Canadian winters with a soak in a hot tub.
 Look for manufacturers that specialize in designing hot tubs for the Canadian climate, and ask about insulation and other energy saving features (think locking covers) that will make it more economical to use your hot tub in winter.
 Check out these winter hot tub tips to make winter your favourite spa season!

 To install a hot tub you’ll need a solid, level base that can withstand the load of a tub full of water and bathers.
 You’ll also need an electrical supply installed by an electrician.
 Most hot tubs have self-contained plumbing, so you won’t need piping or a permanent water supply, just a garden hose to fill your tub.